Accenture/openathon-2019-react/labs/lab-01/README.md

     }
     ```

 Now your editor should report the linting warnings.
+To verify that
+it's working, go to the `App.js` file and create an ESLint error
+into line 8 by adding: `<div></div>`.
+A red underline will appear
+and a new error message is displayed on mouse over: _Parsing error:
+Adjacent JSX elements must be wrapped in an enclosing tag_.

 > This feature is available with `react-scripts@0.2.0` and higher.
 It
 > only works with npm 3 or higher.
 More information about the [ESLint